rugpanov/JavaHelloWorld/README.md

-Project for testing the TeamCity extension for VSCode.
+Project for testing the TeamCity extension for VSCode..